How Kanye West Played a Role in Supporting Kim Kardashian’s KKW Beauty Rebrand - E! Online

 The insider explains that her "full rebrand" has "been in the works" for some time.
 The redesign "is separate from her name and not related to that."

-In fact, the Keeping Up With the Kardashians star got some advice from her estranged husband, who has spent more time living in Wyoming this year, while she stayed with their four kids in California.
+In fact, the Keeping Up With the Kardashians star got some advice from her estranged husband, who spent some time in Wyoming this year and was more recently spotted at Paris Haute Couture Fashion Week on July 7.

 "Kanye actually helped her and gave feedback with the design," the source reveals.
 "She is very excited and can't wait to unveil this new brand to the world.
 The timing is right and she's looking forward to it."